open-wc/open-wc/docs/guides/knowledge/testing/events.md

 #### firstUpdated

 Testing `firstUpdated` is a little tricky.
-As soon as you add the component to the DOM, it is executed - with an arbitrary delay depending on the work your component does see [lit lifecycle](https://lit.dev/docs/components/lifecycle/#reactive-update-cycle-completing).
+As soon as you add the component to the DOM, it is executed - with an arbitrary delay depending on the work your component does see [Lit lifecycle](https://lit.dev/docs/components/lifecycle/#reactive-update-cycle-completing).

 To test this, you can use `fixtureSync` and `await oneEvent` to resolve the event.